Periodic symplectic and Hamiltonian diffeomorphisms on irrational ruled surfaces: Introduction

 Throughout the article, we build on our results under progressively stronger homological assumptions on the symplectomorphisms, allowing for increasingly refined conclusions about their fixed point sets and invariant submanifolds.
 For instance, we classify finite subgroups of symplectomorphisms of irrational ruled symplectic $4$-manifolds {\it en route} (Section \ref{finclass}), and we investigate the discrete to continuous extension for groups in this list other than the cyclic groups.
 In particular, we extend Theorem \ref{main1} to the Klein $4$-group (Theorem \ref{exoticklein}):

-\begin{theorem} There exists a homologically trivial symplectic action of the Klein $4$-group $\mathbb Z_2\times \mathbb Z_2$ on irrational ruled $4$-manifolds diffeomorphic to $\Sigma_g\times S^2$, for any $g\ge 1$, such that none of its three involutions extend to symplectic circle actions, even after modifying the symplectic form.
+\begin{theorem} There exists a homologically trivial symplectic action of the Klein $4$-group $\mathbb Z_2\times \mathbb Z_2$ on irrational ruled $4$-manifolds diffeomorphic to $\Sigma_g\times S^2$, for any $g\ge 1$, such that two of its three non-trivial involutions do not extend to symplectic circle actions, even after modifying the symplectic form.

 Moreover, this Klein $4$-group action does not extend to a symplectic $\mathrm{SO}(3)$-action under any embedding $\mathbb Z_2\times \mathbb Z_2\subset \mathrm{SO}(3)$. \end{theorem}